MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 Use the Check Links window to check relationships among tables to find information that may be missing from one table within the relationship.
-To verify that all updated multicurrency information is present, you’ll need to add the Multicurrency Setup table into your list of tables to check links for.
+To verify that all updated multicurrency information is present, you'll need to add the Multicurrency Setup table into your list of tables to check links for.